CodeYourFuture/Module-Structuring-and-Testing-Data/Sprint-1/4-stretch-explore/chrome.md

 invoke the function `alert` with an input string of `"Hello world!"`;

-What effect does calling the `alert` function have?
+What effect does calling the `alert` function have? pop up dialog box with the message "Hello World" and Ok button.

 Now try invoking the function `prompt` with a string input of `"What is your name?"` - store the return value of your call to `prompt` in an variable called `myName`.

-What effect does calling the `prompt` function have?
+What effect does calling the `prompt` function have? pop up dialog box with text box to accept user input

-What is the return value of `prompt`?
+What is the return value of `prompt`? string is the return value of prompt